Composite Doors Explained: Benefits, Types, and Costs

 If you live in Andover, Winchester, Basingstoke, Salisbury, or Newbury, installing a new front door is a precise process that requires professional expertise to meet Building Regulations.

 Because of the advanced materials, composite doors are an investment.
-In 2026, you can expect entry-level options to range from around £1,200, mid-range doors to cost around £1,600, while highly bespoke, premium architectural designs can range from £1,600 to £2,600.
-Factors heavily influencing price include:
+In 2026, you can expect entry-level options to start from £1,450, with premium architectural designs reaching £2,600 and above.

-Composite doors are modern entrance solutions that combine multiple materials.
-They typically feature a thick, solid timber or high-density foam core, surrounded by tough, weather-resistant protective outer layers made of Glass Reinforced Plastic (GRP) or uPVC.
-This multilayer construction provides enhanced durability without the flaws of a single material.
+Composite doors typically feature a thick, solid timber or high-density foam core, surrounded by weather-resistant outer layers made of Glass Reinforced Plastic (GRP) or uPVC.

-High-quality GRP skins (like those used exclusively by KJM Group) are UV-stable and highly resistant to fading, even on south-facing elevations.
-Cheaper, inferior composite doors manufactured with ABS plastic skins can notoriously fade and bleach over time, but premium-grade GRP composites are designed specifically to hold their colour for decades.
+High-quality GRP skins are UV-stable and highly resistant to fading, even on south-facing elevations.
+Premium-grade GRP composites are designed specifically to hold their colour for decades.

-Technically yes, using specialist plastic-bonding paints, but we highly advise against it.
-The painted finish rarely lasts, often peels, and will invalidate any structural warranties.
+We highly advise against it.
+The painted finish rarely lasts and will invalidate any structural warranties.
 If you want a specific colour, take your time choosing a factory-finished tone.
-Read our Colour Guide for help.

 Ready to upgrade your entrance?

-The best way to appreciate the quality of a composite door is to feel the weight and security for yourself.
-Visit the KJM Group showroom in Andover, or contact us today for a free, transparent quote across Hampshire, Berkshire, and Wiltshire.
+Visit the KJM Group showroom in Andover, or contact us today for a free, transparent quote.

 Request a Transparent Quote